riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-11-25_600_PM.md

 date: 2025-11-25
 ---
 #### Meeting Info
-* Type: City Council meeting
+* Type: Truth in Taxation public hearing of City Council meeting
-* Purpose: Truth in Taxation hearing to discuss the proposed 2026 budget and property tax levy
+* Purpose: Discuss the city's budget proposal for 2026, including property tax levy increase and allocation of funds to various departments
 * Date/Time: November 25, 2025, 6:00 PM
-* Context: The meeting was held after a confrontation between St. Paul Police Department (SPPD) and federal agents from ICE, which sparked outrage among community members.
+* Contextual information: The meeting was attended by a large number of citizens who spoke about various issues, including high property taxes, lack of transparency in budgeting, and the city's response to recent ICE raids

 #### Summary

-The City Council met for a Truth in Taxation hearing to discuss the proposed 2026 budget and property tax levy.
-Community members expressed concerns about rising property taxes, affordable housing, public safety, and the role of the St. Paul Police Department in federal immigration enforcement.
+The City Council held a Truth in Taxation public hearing on November 25, 2025, where they discussed the proposed 2026 budget.
+The budget includes a $232.5 million property tax levy increase, which is an 5.3% increase over the 2025 levy.

-Several speakers criticized the proposed budget, saying it did not prioritize frontline workers, libraries, and parks.
-Others called for increased funding for programs that support vulnerable populations, such as returning citizens and unhoused individuals.

-The meeting also focused on the confrontation between SPPD and ICE agents earlier in the day, which many community members felt was a disturbing display of police brutality.
-Several speakers called for an audit of SPD spending and demanded accountability from the city council and mayor.

-Some speakers suggested that the city should bill the federal government for the costs associated with responding to the ICE raid.
-Others questioned why the city is increasing funding for the police department when there are more pressing needs in the community.

-Council members acknowledged the concerns raised by community members and promised to consider their suggestions as they finalize the budget.
-The meeting was adjourned after several hours of public testimony, but not before the council president vowed to take into account the feedback received that evening.

-Key decisions made or discussed during the meeting include:

-* Proposed 2026 budget: $886 million
-* Property tax levy increase: 5.3%
-* Allocation of funds:
-	+ General fund: $405 million (up 3.9% from 2025)
-	+ Debt service levy: $26 million
-	+ Public library agency: $23 million
-	+ Port Authority: $2.9 million
-* Controversy surrounding the role of SPPD in federal immigration enforcement and the response to the ICE raid earlier in the day

-Notable speakers included:
+Many citizens spoke about their concerns regarding high property taxes and how it's affecting them financially.
+Some of the speakers also mentioned that they're considering leaving St. Paul due to the increasing property taxes.

+The city's response to recent ICE raids was a major topic of discussion, with many speakers expressing outrage and disappointment at the actions of the St. Paul Police Department.
+The police department's use of pepper spray and tear gas on peaceful protesters sparked controversy, with some calling for an audit of the police department's spending.

+Some citizens also spoke about the lack of transparency in budgeting and how it affects their ability to provide input on city decisions.

+The City Council listened to the public comments and took note of the concerns raised.
+They assured the audience that they will consider all the feedback provided during the meeting when making decisions regarding the 2026 budget.

+Some notable speakers include:

-* Brian Bergson, a disabled veteran who expressed frustration with rising property taxes
+* Brian Bergson, who spoke about his property taxes doubling in four years
-* Will Thompson, who shared his concerns about the impact of tax increases on his 85-year-old home
+* Will Thompson, who shared his concern about high property tax increases and how it's affecting him financially
-* Jeffrey Paquette, who described being pepper-sprayed by SPPD during the ICE raid
+* Jeffrey Paquette, who recounted his experience of being pepper sprayed by police during an ICE raid
-* Isaac Milkey, who criticized the city's commitment to equity while paying poverty wages to frontline workers
+* Isaac Milkey, who called for investments in frontline workers and questioned the city's budget priorities
+* Ari Dolliger, who asked questions about the city's budget allocation to federal law enforcement and local operations
+* Bree Mathias, who spoke about the need to reduce the certified tax levy and mentioned that the effective tax rate for St. Paul is 1.5%
-* Carl Michaud, who suggested decertifying certain tax income and finance districts to reduce property taxes
+* Tabith Mitchell, who suggested decertifying eight tax income and finance districts to reduce property taxes
-* Jane Prince, who spoke on behalf of Insight Agenda and emphasized the need for creative solutions to address affordable housing and commercial development in downtown St. Paul.

-Overall, the meeting highlighted ongoing concerns about public safety, affordability, and the role of local government in addressing the needs of its citizens.
+* Tim Marino, who called for an audit of the police department's spending after witnessing the events of the ICE raid

+The meeting ended with a sense of urgency and frustration from many citizens, but also with a glimmer of hope that their voices will be heard by the City Council.